Soil testing.You and your garden soil could be even better acquainted.

 Results from your soil test.

 Within 8 weeks of sending us your soil we will email you a report showing some metal levels in your soil.
 We will also include links to helpful resources and the government guidelines for metals in soils to help you understand the levels in your garden.
 The results from your test help you understand your garden and help New Zealand by growing a picture of metals in soil around the country.
-The generalised results of this study can be seen on a map here: Map My Environment and selecting “Soil” as the sample type.
-Keep checking back as this picture grows more detailed all the time.

 Frequently asked questions.